-I wrote this very comprehensive post that explains how I use Beaver Builder’s conditional logic function to manage my Lead Magnets and I recommend you give that a read once you’re done with this review.
+I wrote this very comprehensive post that explains how I build Landing Pages using Beaver Builder’s conditional logic function and I recommend you give that a read once you’re done with this review.

 But for the purpose of this article, I’ll summarise why I find this feature so useful.

 A Lead Magnet is where you give your user something in return for them giving you their contact details.
 One example would be an opt-in form, where the user must fill in your form to get your eBook.